What is curettage and cautery?

-Curettage and cautery (one type of electrosurgery) is a procedure in which a skin lesion is scraped off and heat is applied to the skin surface.
+Curettage and cautery is a type of electrosurgery in which a skin lesion is scraped off and heat is applied to the skin surface.

 Your doctor will explain to you why your skin lesion needs treatment and the procedure involved.
 You may have to sign a consent form to indicate that you consent to the surgical procedure.
 Tell your doctor if you are taking any medication, or if you have any allergies or medical conditions.

 The doctor will inject some local anaesthetic into the area surrounding the lesion to be treated.
 This will make the skin go numb so no pain should be felt during the procedure.
 You may feel a pushing sensation but this should not be painful.
 The skin lesion is scraped off with a curette, which is like a small spoon with very sharp edges.

 The lesion should be sent to a pathology laboratory for analysis.
 The wound surface is then cauterised with a hot wire beaded tip or electrosurgical unit (diathermy).
 This stops bleeding and helps destroys any remaining skin tumour cells.

 A dressing may be applied and instructions should be given on how to care for your wound.

-Curettage is suitable to treat lesions where the material being scraped off is softer than the surrounding skin or when there is a natural cleavage plain between the lesion and the surrounding normal tissue.
+Curettage is suitable to treat lesions where the material being scraped off is softer than the surrounding skin or when there is a natural cleavage plane between the lesion and the surrounding normal tissue.
 The following can often be treated by curettage: